-The Accreditation Standards 4th edition, for PA programs became effective in their entirety for all September 1, 2010.
+The Accreditation Standards, 5th edition went into effect on September 1, 2020.
 These Standards resulted from an extensive multiyear process of review and revision.
 This revision process is an integral part of the ARC-PA’s ongoing business practice.
-Clarifying changes were added to the Standards in July 2010, October 2011, September 2012, December 2012, September 2013, September 2014 and March 2016.
-This copy of the Standards 4th Edition includes the most recent changes.

-The Accreditation Manual for the fourth edition includes the Standards along with suggested evidence of compliance and performance indicators, and clarifying comments to help guide programs in their self assessment of compliance with the Standards.
+The Accreditation Manual (7.2022) for the fifth edition includes the Standards along with suggested evidence of compliance and performance indicators, and clarifying comments to help guide programs in their self assessment of compliance with the Standards.
 Polices related to the accreditation process are also included in this manual.

-The ARC-PA approved accreditation standards for clinical postgraduate PA programs in March, 2007.
-Those interested in accreditation of clinical postgraduate PA programs should review the Postgraduate Programs section of the this web site.
+The ARC-PA approved accreditation standards for clinical postgraduate PA programs in March 2007.
+Those interested in accreditation of clinical postgraduate PA programs should review the Postgraduate Programs section of this web site.